I've been buying the same brand of coconut oil for a long time now, and I've been very happy about it... Until now.

 The downside is the potential for soapy off flavors.
 Watch out for applications where you apply both water and heat as you can release soapy flavors.

-Coconut oil and heat?
-4 Answers
+Coconut oil in Canada 13 Answers